The Grudge 3

-The Grudge 3 is a 2009 American supernatural horror film and the third installment in The Grudge original trilogy.
-Toby Wilkins, who had previously directed the successful film Splinter and the short film series Tales from the Grudge, took Takashi Shimizu's place as director who later served as executive producer, while Brad Keene replaced Stephen Susco as screenwriter.

-The film stars Johanna Braddy, Gil McKinney, Emi Ikehata, Jadie Rose Robson, Beau Mirchoff and Shawnee Smith, with a special appearance by Matthew Knight (from The Grudge 2).
-Aiko Horiuchi and Shimba Tsuchiya plays Kayako and Toshio in the film, with Takashi Matsuyama only reappearing as Takeo Saeki via archive footage.

-Unlike the previous American films that were both rated PG-13, The Grudge 3 was given an R rating because of its graphic bloody violence, gore and language.
-The film features a linear plotline unlike all of its predecessors, which used nonlinear sequences of events for their respective plots and subplots.
+The Grudge 3 is a 2009 American supernatural horror film directed by Toby Wilkins and written by Brad Keene.
+The film is a sequel to The Grudge 2 (2006) and the third installment in the American The Grudge film series.
+The film stars Johanna Braddy, Gil McKinney, Emi Ikehata, Jadie Rose Hobson, Beau Mirchoff, and Shawnee Smith, with a special appearance by Matthew Knight.
+It features a linear plotline unlike all of its predecessors, which used nonlinear sequences of events for their respective plots and subplots.

-The Grudge 3 was released on straight-to-DVD on May 12, 2009, by Sony Pictures Home Entertainment, with the theatrical release occurring internationally.
-The film received mostly negative reviews.
+The Grudge 3 was released straight-to-video on May 12, 2009, by Sony Pictures Home Entertainment and grossed $5 million in home sales.
+The theatrical release of the film occurred in some countries internationally and grossed $1.9 million.
+The film was followed by The Grudge: The Untold Chapter in 2019.